The Masterplan

 “The great variety of possible building scales, heightened architectural potential, and interplay between landscape elements produces a really dynamic and exciting built environment.”

-2020 saw the completion of the Peninsula’s newest neighbourhood, Upper Riverside, and impressive progress in the Design District.
-Greenwich Peninsula now finds itself an energised village, a pioneer for a sustainable and inspiring way to live in London and Knight Dragon is committed to realising the vision of Greenwich Peninsula as the capital's most boldly modern landscape.
+Greenwich Peninsula now finds itself an energised village, a pioneer for a sustainable and inspiring way to live in London and Knight Dragon is committed to realising the vision of the Greenwich Peninsula redevelopment as the capital's most boldly modern landscape.